nehaljwani/team.exiv2.org/book/IMaEA.md

 ![jpegs.png](jpegs.png)

-A Jpeg and a .exv are almost the same thing, however most graphics applications will reject a .exv because it not a valid JPEG.
+A Jpeg and exf are almost the same thing, however most graphics applications will reject a .exv because it is not a valid JPEG.
 ExifTool supports .exv files.
 In tvisitor.cpp, class JpegImage handles both and the only difference is respected in JpegImage::valid();

 ```bash
 $ exiv2 -pS ~/Stonehenge.jpg